1 dead, 3 others wounded in shooting at Mother's Day party near Hollywood Walk of Fame

 The suspects fled on foot and remain at large, according to police.
 A motive is unclear.

 "The most egregious thing you can do - indiscriminate fire into any kind of party," said LAPD Lt.
 John Radtke.
-'We're very fortunate in many of these incidents that we don't have little kids of babies being killed inside a residence.
-So as bad as this is, unfortunately, it could be worse."
+"This is a very urban, occupied area and it puts the whole community at risk, even babies inside of a house.
+So yeah, this is a terrible, terrible crime."

-Police say the crowd become unruly and most witnesses left without providing any information to police.
+Police say the crowd became unruly and most witnesses left without providing any information to police.
 It is unclear if the shooting is gang related, police say.

-At 12:40 a.m. a tweet from the LAPD Hollywood Division noted that streets would remain closed in the area of Afton Place near Gower Street while the shooting investigation was underway.
+Detectives remained on scene late Monday morning, where blood was splattered across a parked car and shell casings were scattered across the street.
+An investigation is ongoing.

 City News Service contributed to this report.